prakashsam/NodeJS_Examples/README.md

 # NodeJS_Examples
-Repositoru to store examples about NodeJS
+Repository to store examples about NodeJS

+## moduleExportsNode ##
+moduleExportsNode has the node code to create export to routes in NodeJS.